kyang5/coursedescriptions/source/lakeShoreSpring.rst

     | Cuneo Hall:324 (Lake Shore) Tuesday, Thursday 04:15PM-06:10

     **Notes:**
-    Students enrolled in COMP 271-002 (Lecture) will be automatically enrolled in COMP 271-02L (Lab).
     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp271` [Term: Eight Week - Second]